We will only be accepting orders for mixed bags of unnamed irises in the 2020 season while we take the year to redo our iris gardens.

-Top quality bare root rhizomes are shipped within a few days of digging .
-We guarantee plants to be properly named and healthy at the time of shipping.
+Top-quality bare-root rhizomes are shipped shortly after digging.
+We guarantee plants to be healthy at the time of shipping.
 Your rhizomes will arrive trimmed and ready to plant.
-If, upon receipt of your order, you are not satisified, please let us know as soon as possible and we will do our best to correct the problem.
-We can not be responsible for your growing conditions or extremes in weather however, if you should lose a cultivar just let us know on your next years order and we will try to include it as a gift iris.
+If, upon receipt of your order, you are not satisfied, please let us know as soon as possible and we will do our best to correct the problem.
+We can not be responsible for your growing conditions or extremes in weather, however, if you should lose a cultivar just let us know on your next year's order and we will try to include it as a gift iris.

 Frequently Asked Questions

 When do you ship the irises?
-We ship all of our irises in late July (by request), mid August (northern and north eastern states)and early September (southern and western states).
+We ship all of our irises in late July (by request), mid-August (most orders) and early September (by request).
 You will be sent an email when your order has been received and another one when your iris order has been shipped.
 Please call us if you have not received your iris by the second week of September or if you received an email saying that your order has been shipped but did not receive the order after waiting a week.

 Can I get my order at a different time than when you usually ship them?
 We cannot ship iris earlier than late July because the plants are not finished growing.
-If you would like your irises shipped later, just put a note in the “comments” box on your order form and we will ship them at the later date.
+Most orders are shipped in late August.
 If you need your iris shipped “as early as possible” due to a short growing season, please put that in the “comments” box and we will try to ship your order within the first day or two of our shipping period.

 Do you have a minimum order?
 No, we do not have a minimum order however, the shipping is more (per plant) when you order just one compared to when you order more.

 How are your shipping charges calculated?
 Since we are shipping live plants, we only ship irises using priority mail so that they get to you quickly and in excellent condition.
-Currently, shipping is $5.00 per order plus .50 per rhizome for these western states: AZ,CA,CO,ID,MT,NV,NM,OR,UT,WA,WY.
-Shipping is $6.00 per order plus .50 per rhizome for these states: AK,ND, SD,NB,KS,OK,TX,LA,AR,MO,IA,MN,WI,IL,MS,AL,TN,KY,OH,MI.
-All other states are $7.00 per order, plus .50 per rhizome.
-We try to keep our shipping costs as low as possible.
+Currently, shipping is $4.00 per order plus .50 per rhizome for orders within CA. Shipping is 5.50 per order plus .50 per rhizome for these western states: AZ,CA,CO,ID,MT,NV,NM,OR,UT,WA,WY.
+Shipping is $6.50 per order plus .50 per rhizome for these states: AK,ND, SD,NB,KS,OK,TX,LA,AR,MO,IA,IN,MN,WI,IL,MS,AL,TN,KY,OH,MI.
+All other states are $7.50 per order, plus .50 per rhizome.
+We try to keep our shipping costs as low as possible but the postal prices seem to keep going up.
 We don’t have a minimum order.

 How are the iris shipped and how many do you get per item ordered?
 Each iris is shipped as a bare root plant with a 6-8" fan leaf.
 You get one rhizome or "bulb" per item ordered.
 The rhizomes multiply quickly for example, for each rhizome that you plant in August you should have 2 to 4 new babies growing and one stalk of flowers.
 The following spring those "babies" will be the ones that bloom and each of those will probably have 2 to 4 babies of their own.